oracle-livelabs/apex/ai-interactive-report-lab/introduction/introduction.md

 - An APEX workspace running on an Oracle Database 19c or later.

-- API key for the AI Provider of your choice.
-(OCI Gen AI, Open AI, Cohere, Google Gemini, Anthropic Claude, Mistral AI, Ollama and Generic(OpenAI API Compatible))
+- An API key for the AI Provider of your choice.
+(OCI Gen AI, OpenAI, Cohere, Google Gemini, Anthropic Claude, Mistral AI, Ollama and Generic(OpenAI API Compatible))

 - If you choose OCI Gen AI as your AI provider, the prerequisites are as follows: